When skin ages, it can lead to Crepey Skin.

 Finally, the loss of fat may be a cause of crepey skin.
 Because the skin gets thinner and does not have a sufficient fatty layer underneath it, tiny wrinkles may begin to form.
 People who have recently lost weight are more likely to experience crepey skin.

 If you’re bothered by crepey skin, you may be interested in treatment options.
 To improve crepey skin on face, you have to address all of the factors behind the change in skin texture.
 Firstly, it is important to help the body naturally replace the depleted supplies of collagen and elastin.
 Many treatments exist to rebuild these proteins:

 - Skin care treatments– peptide creams or hyaluronic acid creams can help to stimulate the production of collagen and elastin by making the cells reproduce more quickly.
-Once crepey skin occurs, things gets worse quickly without intervention.
+Once crepey skin occurs, things get worse quickly without intervention.
 If you want to turn back crepey skin, we recommend taking a look at Advanced Dermatology.
-This is an excellent topical skin care line that will not only target crepey skin, but all visible signs of aging.
+This is an excellent topical skin care products that will not only target crepey skin, but all visible signs of aging.
 It goes beyond drugstore lotions.

 - Mesotherapy– this treatment injects a mixture of vitamins, amino acids, and other ingredients designed to stimulate the body’s production of collagen and elastin.

 - Dermal Rollers – Dermal Rollers contain hundreds of tiny needles.
 More abrasive dermal rollers must be performed by a physician and can help you achieve smoother looking skin.
 Multiple treatments are required.